 I got to see my career path through the eyes of a seasoned professional, one that walked in my shoes and traveled to fantastic, most wonderful lands of accomplishments.

 Eitan made me understand I have a lot more impact than I thought.
 And it’s of choice.
-My choice to become a product management professional.
+My choice is to become a Product Management professional.